MARepo1/CCNA-Prep/README.md

 - **Configure and verify (Layer 2/Layer 3) EtherChannel (LACP)**
   Frequency: 4–5 times (EtherChannel can be tricky).
-- **Configure and verify IPv4 and IPv6 static routing**
+- **Configure and verify DHCP client and relay**
-  Frequency: 4–5 times (static routing is fundamental).
+  Frequency: 4–5 times (DHCP relay can be challenging).
 - **Configure and verify single area OSPFv2**
   Frequency: 4–5 times (OSPF is a major topic).
 - **Configure and verify inside source NAT using static and pools**